amany9000/ToDo-API/README.md

 To Run
 ===
-* Install Mongo db and keep its server running on your localhost.
+* Install Mongo db and keep its server running on a different terminal on your localhost.
 * Clone the repository.
 * ``` cd ToDo-API ```
 * Run -